-The initial meeting in October 2019 was followed by the definition of a timetable for the gradual implementation of the software, for which the group’s strategy department and the IT team were also brought on board.
-Together, we decided on a changeover in tranches.
-Wiener Netze has already been working with Finmatics since March 2020, and the other subsidiaries will follow one by one until the beginning of July 2020.
-This results in a total implementation phase of six months.
+The initial meeting in October 2019 was followed by the definition of a timetable for the gradual implementation of the software for which the group’s strategy department and the IT team were also included.
+Together we decided on a changeover in tranches.
+Wiener Netze has already been working with Finmatics since March 2020, and the other subsidiaries followed one by one until the beginning of July 2020.
+This resulted in a total implementation phase of six months.
 “For a project of this magnitude, everything went very smoothly”, says Martina Teuber.
-The new accounting process, which was defined in advance together with Finmatics, will then be applied to all subsidiaries (except Wiener Linien):
+The new accounting process, which was defined in advance together with Finmatics, was then be applied to all subsidiaries (except Wiener Linien).
+It looks as follows:

 The central accounting department receives the documents of the group’s subsidiaries.

-Before Abacus was implemented, barcode stickers were used to separate multi-page documents from each other and to sort the invoices according to the respective sub-organisation.
-This was a tedious, monotonous process where the receipts had to be first stickered and then scanned.
+Before Finmatics was implemented barcode stickers were used to separate multi-page documents from each other and to sort the invoices according to the respective sub-organisation.
+This was a tedious, monotonous process where the receipts had to first be stickered and then scanned.
 Finmatics’ OCR technology can automatically read the invoice data and assign the documents to the corresponding companies.
 The manual marking of the page separators has also been eliminated as Finmatics can differentiate between the beginning and end of a receipt and will accordingly staple them digitally.

-All invoices are checked according to the requirements of § 11 UStG.
-If the required invoice characteristics are incomplete or incorrect, the document can be returned directly to the vendor for correction right away.
-That saves costly and time-consuming corrections at later points in time, especially if such errors are only noticed during the audit.
+All invoices are checked according to the requirements of § 11 UStG (according to Austrian law).
+If the required invoice characteristics are incomplete or incorrect the document can be returned directly to the vendor for correction right away.
+This saves costly and time-consuming corrections at later points in time, especially if such errors are only noticed during the audit.

-After the formal check, the document is forwarded to the respective department for content control, where it is also approved.
+After the formal check the document is forwarded to the respective department for content control where it is also approved.
 The approval can also be done easily with the Finmatics App.

 The posting in the accounting system is automatically generated before the payment is initiated.